-- A. The City Council shall allow exceptions to the application of this Ordinance if based on substantial evidence presented in writing to the City Council at a Council meeting held as soon as possible, but in no event more than 30 days after the Director's receipt of that evidence, the City Council determines any or a combination of the following: - 1.
+- A. The City Council may, but is not required to, allow exceptions to the application of this Ordinance if based on substantial evidence presented in writing to the City Council at a Council meeting held as soon as possible, but in no event more than 90 days after the Director's receipt of that evidence, the City Council determines any or a combination of the following: - 1.
 The City's approval of an application for a permit to establish, expand, or modify a logistics facility within the City's jurisdiction will not have a material negative impact upon the public health, safety, and welfare. - 2.
 Application of the Ordinance would impose an undue financial hardship on a property or business owner. - 3.
-If an existing building is empty on the effective date of this Ordinance, or a tenant moves out of an existing building during the effective period of this Ordinance, and the property or facility owner wishes to have a new tenant or new use, provided the Council makes the following findings: (a) the new use is permitted or conditionally permitted in the zone; (b) the City Council deems the proposed new use or new tenant to be consistent with the purposes of this Ordinance and the General Plan; and the proposed new use or new tenant will not be in conflict with the contemplated general plan update, any specific plan or zoning code update that the City Council is considering or studying or intends to study; and (c) the new use is not and will not become a hazardous materials facility, a truck yard, or a container storage facility.
+Land controlled by the City or by any of its agencies and authorities including, transactions approved by the Department of Finance. - 4.
+The developer or tenant agrees to form or to participate in a Community Financing District (CFD) to pay for ongoing City services, including but not limited to, road maintenance, landscape maintenance, lighting, public safety, storm water management, etc., to the satisfaction of the City Council - 5.
+The developer or tenant enters into an agreement that guarantees the City the same financial assurances offered by a CFD. - 6.
+The fiscal impact analysis for the business shows that the business will not, after taking into consideration all fiscal and employment benefits to the City and its residents, have material adverse negative fiscal impacts on the City. - 7.
+The logistics facility will not generate additional materially adverse truck traffic impacts in excess of those generated by the use of the property as of the effective date of this Ordinance. - 8.
+The facility enters into a development impact fees agreement with the City. - 9.
+The use is permitted or conditionally permitted in the zone; - 10.
+The use is consistent with the purposes of this Ordinance and the General Plan; - 11.
+The use will not be in conflict with any contemplated general plan, specific plan, or zoning code update that the City Council is considering or studying or intends to study; - 12.
+The use is not and will not become a hazardous materials facility, a truck yard, or a container storage facility; - 13.
+The use will not abut a sensitive land use, or the impacts on an abutting sensitive land use can be adequately mitigated with reasonable conditions; - 14.
+The use will not constitute a threat to the public health, safety, and welfare.

-- 4. Land controlled by the City or by any of its agencies and authorities including, transactions approved by the Department of Finance. - 5.
-The developer or tenant agrees to form or to participate in a Community Financing District (CFD) to pay for ongoing City services, including but not limited to, road maintenance, landscape maintenance, lighting, public safety, storm water management, etc., to the satisfaction of the City Council - 6.
-The developer or tenant enters into a development agreement that guarantees the City the same financial assurances offered by a CFD. - 7.
-The fiscal impact analysis for the business shows that the business will not, after taking into consideration all fiscal and employment benefits to the City and its residents, have material adverse negative fiscal impacts on the City. - 8.
-The logistics facility will not generate additional materially adverse truck traffic impacts in excess of those generated by the use of the property as of the effective date of this Ordinance. - 9.
-The facility enters into a development impact fees agreement with the City.
-The interim development impact fees shall be for \$2.00/square foot of buildings on the development.
-The City is in the process of conducting a fee study and will adopt development impact fees at the conclusion of the study.
-In the event that the adopted impact fees are less than \$2.00/foot for a particular logistic facility, any portion of the impact fees deposited with the City that is over the adopted impact fees will be reimbursed. - B. In the event a facility meets the requirements of an exception under A., above, the Council may deny or condition the exception to mitigate impacts or deny the exception if it finds that: - 1.
-Based on the totality of the circumstances, the operation of the facility, as proposed, would be harmful to the public health, safety, or welfare; - 2.
-The applicant has not provided, or has not accepted, alterations to the project to mitigate negative impacts; - 3.
-The project would abut or be adjacent to a sensitive use and mitigating conditions would make the project infeasible. - C. If the City Council determines to allow an exception pursuant to this section, then such applications and/or permits may be filed and processed in accordance with the City's then current regulations and authority, subject to the California Environmental Quality Act ("CEQA"), CEQA Guidelines, and any other applicable laws, ordinances, and regulations.
+Page 11 of 14 ORDINANCE 17-1618U B. If the City Council determines to allow an exception pursuant to this section, then such applications and/or permits may be filed and processed in accordance with the City's then current regulations and authority, subject to the California Environmental Quality Act ("CEQA"), CEQA Guidelines, and any other applicable laws, ordinances, and regulations.